Gogo (musician)

+In May 2023, Trooper was inducted into the Canadian Music Hall of Fame and Gogo received the Juno statuette as one of the inducted members.

-He is also the cousin of award-winning blues guitarist David Gogo and brother of Folk/roots musician John Gogo.
+He is also the cousin of award-winning blues guitarist David Gogo and brother of Folk/roots musician John Gogo and brother of Marie Gogo Singer/Entertainer and original member of Juno Award winning Jerry Alfred The Medicine Beat.

 Early life

 The youngest of seven children (all musicians), Gogo received formal training in music and dance during childhood.
 He was raised in Nanaimo by his parents Ken and Dodie Gogo, who were prominent musicians in the city.
 Ken Gogo is the only person to be presented with The Nanaimo Lifetime Cultural Achievement Award Posthumously and Dodie was choir director and organist with Saint Peters for 50 years 1958-2008.

 Gogo's first professional gig came at age 13, when he became the youngest ever hockey organist for the Nanaimo Clippers, a Junior "A", ice hockey team.

 Social and charity work

 Gogo’ is proprietor of Divine Mercy Transitional and Emergency House, providing safe affordable housing for low-income seniors.

 He teaches group campfire guitar and ukulele classes (as volunteer) and has twice headlined the telethon for The Child Development Centre.

 He also hosts numbers original community events as fund-raisers for STONE SOUP (which he is a director of) which is an independent charitable free-food source for up to 200 people per night.

 Also, Gogo was instrumental in arranging The Saint Peters Emergency Shelter In Nanaimo and has attended his 3rd degree Knights of Columbus during his 4 terms on Parish Council.

-During the Covid period of 2020/2021 he formed and recorded a new Contemporary Christian faith Group Jesus Music.